kumakyoo42/oma-file-formats/OMA.md

 eight byte number.

 At several places small unsigned numbers can be expected.
-These are saved as `smallints`: Numbers 0-254 are stored as a single (unsigned) `byte`, numbers 255-65534 are stored as a 255 byte followed by an (unsigned) `short` and all larger ints are saved by three 255 bytes followed by an `int`.
+These are saved as `smallints`: Values 0 to 254 are stored as a single (unsigned) `byte`, values 255 to 65534 are stored as a 255 byte followed by an (unsigned) `short` and all larger values are saved by three 255 bytes followed by a (signed) `int`.

 Geographical coordinates are stored in WGS84, multiplied by 10<sup>7</sup> and rounded to the nearest integer.
-Appart from bounding boxes, coordinates are always stored delta encoded: Instead of the number itself, the difference from the last coordinate is saved, if it is small enough, that is if it is between -32767 and 32767 inclusive.
+Appart from bounding boxes, coordinates are always stored delta encoded: Instead of the number itself, the difference from the last coordinate is used if it is small enough, that is if it is between -32767 and 32767 inclusive.
 In this case the difference is saved as a `short`.
-Other numbers are saved as -32768 (as `short`) followed by the number (not the difference) as an `int`.
+Larger numbers are saved as the value -32768 (as `short`) followed by the number (not the difference) as an `int`.
 Delta encoding starts anew at every slice with both coordinates initialised to 0.

-Bounding boxes are saved as four `int`s: the coordinates of the lower left followed by the coordinates of the upper right corner of the box, longitude before latitude.
-All bounding boxes include their borders.
+Bounding boxes are saved as four `ints`: the coordinates of the lower left followed by the coordinates of the upper right corner of the box, longitude before latitude.
+All bounding boxes include the points on their borders.
 Bounding boxes, containing the antimeridian, should have a maxlon value that is smaller than the minlon value.
 Such bounding boxes are not yet supported by the Oma software, but hopefully will be in the future.
 If there is no bounding box available, all four entries must be 2<sup>31</sup>-1, which is the maximum value of an `int`.

 Strings are stored in UTF-8 encoding.
 A `smallint` precedes every `string`, denoting the number of bytes used in the UTF-8 encoding of the